x69420/DoctrineEncryptBundle/Resources/doc/commands.md

 $ php app/console doctrine:encrypt:database \Ambta\DoctrineEncryptBundle\Encryptors\Rijndael256Encryptor
 ```

-This command will return the amount of entities and the amount of values decrypted in the database.
+This command will return the amount of entity's and the amount of values decrypted in the database.

 ```
 Decryption finished entities found: 26, decrypted 195 values.